Taman Sari (Transjakarta)

 Taman Sari (formerly Olimo) is a Transjakarta bus rapid transit station located in Mangga Besar, Taman Sari, West Jakarta, Indonesia. serving Corridor 1.
-It is one of the few stations of the line that has not been revitalised or rebuilt since its opening.
+It is one of the few stations on the line that has not been revitalised or rebuilt since its opening.

 Taman Sari station was closed on 31 October 2022 for light renovation works.
 It reopened on 14 March 2023.

 Naming

-Taman Sari was originally named Olimo, named after N.V.
+Taman Sari was originally named Olimo, after N.V.
 Olimo (later PT.
-Olimo), an automobile goods company catering imported accessories, spare parts, lubricants, body paints and varnishes during the Dutch colonial period.
+Olimo), an automobile goods company that imported accessories, spare parts, lubricants, body paints, and varnishes during the Dutch colonial period.
 Olimo was founded in 1914 and had branch offices in Bandung, Surabaya, and Medan.
-Its former headquarters, demolished in the 1990s, was located in what now is the intersection between Hayam Wuruk street and Mangga Dua street.
-Olimo has become a popular name to refer the region surrounding the BRT station.
+Its former headquarters, demolished in the 1990s, was located at the intersection of Hayam Wuruk Road and Mangga Dua Street.
+Olimo has become a popular name for the region surrounding the BRT station.

-In late December 2023, Olimo BRT station was renamed to Taman Sari, named after the district (kecamatan) of the same name where this station is located, alongside 108 other stations across Jakarta.
-It was a part of Transjakarta's "neutralization" of station names from third-party names (e.g. corporates not from a naming right deal, government institutions, or figures) that would allow those stations to grant an official naming right, despite Olimo had already defunct a long time ago.
+In late December 2023, the Olimo BRT station was renamed Taman Sari, after the district (kecamatan) of the same name where the station is located, alongside 108 other stations across Jakarta.
+It was part of Transjakarta's "neutralisation" of station names from third-party names (e.g., corporates, not from a naming rights deal, government institutions, or figures) that would allow those stations to grant an official naming right, despite Olimo having been defunct a long time ago.